kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/22 - Maghaven VI (9-22-25).md

 		- In exchange for us killing the dragon, Rem asked for her to arrange a meeting with Agnes within 3 days.
 Ria and Rem turned down a monetary reward.
 		- Ria asked about Molly, she's a gift from Agnes herself.
 	- Rem and Lewis went to the church
-		- Meta: visited Erasmus, Lewis showed him the dragon scales, gifted it to him.
+		- Meta: visited Erasmus, Lewis showed him a dragon scale, gifted it to him.
 		- Rem felt a strange feeling when passing the statue of Zarunok, like someone was watching him.
 Reminded him of Taryn.
 		- Lewis prayed to St. Imelda, wants to make her proud.
 Portrait exuded approval.
 		- They visited Gideon the tailor again, Lewis looking for an interchangeable cloak, red on one side, black on the other.
 He offered it for a massive discount of 300g, Rem negotiated it down to 200g.
 Threw in a cap for free, Lewis put it on backwards.